 If you’re a video producer or marketer, you know how hard it can be to make a video by yourself.
 How do I set up my camera?
 How do I make sure the shot’s in focus?
 How do I not sound flat on camera?
 These are all tricky questions that can stop you from creating your next piece of content.
-You have the idea, but you just need to know how to do it yourself in the best way possible.
+You have the idea, but you just need to know how to DIY video production in the best way possible.
 So let’s jump in!

 First things first: you need somewhere to shoot.
 Ideally, you’ll want a quiet room where you can close the door and set up camera gear, but you can do this just about anywhere.